 Sharks that are tagged and relocated move away from the coast for an average of 74 days before they are again detected on a VR4G.
 Post-release, the distance of the shark from the tagged location to the location of the VR4G was an average of 165km.

 This provides us with confidence that SMART drumlines are effective in removing the immediate risk to beach users at that beach and other nearby beaches for several months.

 See the full suite of frequently asked questions on SMART drumlines (PDF, 782.68 KB).

 Trials of SMART drumlines

-SMART drumline trials will take place this summer to better understand how the technology works in different coastal areas and operating environments.
+Trials of SMART drumlines have been undertaken at multiple locations on the NSW coast by DPI scientists since December 2015.
+These trials are undertaken to better understand how the technology works in different coastal areas and operating environments.

-Information about target sharks (White, Bull and Tiger sharks) caught during the trials will be posted on our SharkSmart app and Twitter @NSWSharkSmart so you can keep up to date with what we’re catching.
+Information about target sharks (White, Bull and Tiger sharks) caught during the trials are posted on our SharkSmart app and Twitter @NSWSharkSmart so you can keep up to date with what we’re catching.